apache/spark/docs/mllib-guide.md

 **Linear algebra classes for DataFrame-based APIs**

-Spark's linear algebra dependencies were moved to a new project, `spark-mllib-local` (see [SPARK-13944](https://issues.apache.org/jira/browse/SPARK-13944)).
+Spark's linear algebra dependencies were moved to a new project, `mllib-local` (see [SPARK-13944](https://issues.apache.org/jira/browse/SPARK-13944)).
-As part of this change, the linear algebra classes were moved to a new package, `spark.ml.linalg`.
+As part of this change, the linear algebra classes were copied to a new package, `spark.ml.linalg`.
 The DataFrame-based APIs in `spark.ml` now depend on the `spark.ml.linalg` classes, leading to a few breaking changes, predominantly in various model classes (see [SPARK-14810](https://issues.apache.org/jira/browse/SPARK-14810) for a full list).